yccyenchicheng/AutoSDF/README.md

 # Preparing the Data
 1. [ShapeNet](https://www.shapenet.org)

 First you need to download the `ShapeNetCore.v1` following the instruction of `https://www.shapenet.org/account/`.

-To extract SDF values, we followed the [preprocessing steps from DISN](https://github.com/laughtervv/DISN).
+Put them under `data/ShapeNet`.
+Then unzip the downloaded zip file.
+We assume the path to the unzipped folder is `data/ShapeNet/ShapeNetCore.v1`.
+To extract SDF values, we followed the [preprocessing steps from DISN](https://github.com/laughtervv/DISN/blob/master/preprocessing/create_point_sdf_grid.py).

 2. [Pix3D](https://github.com/xingyuansun/pix3d)